Quintessence Help Centre

 SubArray

-The SubArray() function is used to create a new array from a partial area of an existing array.
-Syntax SubArray (Data Range, Rows, Columns) Data
+The SubArray() function is used to create a new array from a selected portion of an existing array.
+Syntax: Remarks: Examples: The examples provided below are based on fictitious data for illustrative purposes only.

 -